MaaSTaaR/539kernel-book/Chapter 1: Let's Start with the Bootloader.md

 	ret
 ```

-When `print_string` starts, the BIOS services number `0Eh` is loaded in `ah`, this operation need to take a place just one time for each call for `print_string`, so it is not a part of the next label `print_char` which is also a part of `print_string` and it will be executed right after moving `0Eh` to `ah`.
+When `print_string` starts, the BIOS service number `0Eh` is loaded in `ah`, this operation needs to execute just one time for each call of `print_string`, so it is not a part of the next label `print_char` which is also a part of `print_string` and it will be executed right after moving `0Eh` to `ah`.

 As you can remember, that parameter of `print_string` is the memory address which contains the beginning of the string that we would like to print, this parameter is passed to `print_string` via the register `si`, so, the first thing `print_char` does is using the instruction `lodsb` which is going to transfer the first character of the string to the register `al` and increase the value of `si` by `1` byte, after that, we check the character that has been transferred from the memory to `al`, if it is `0`, that means we have reached to the end of the string and the code jumps to the label `printing_finished`, otherwise, the interrupt `10h` of BIOS is called to print the content of the register `al` on the screen, then we jump to `print_char` again to repeat this operation until we reach the end of the string.

 When printing a string finishes, the label `printing_finished` starts by printing a new line after the string, the new line is represented by the number `10` in ASCII, after that we are going to use the service `03h` to read the current position of the cursor, then we use the service `02h` to set the cursor to position `0` by passing it to the register `dl`, otherwise, the messages in the new lines will be printed in the position where the previous string finished, finally the function returns to the caller by using the instruction `ret`.

 ```{.asm}
 title_string        db  'The Bootloader of 539kernel.', 0